 I have been dreaming about climbing Mount Olympus since I come to Greece six years ago.
-Finally this year, after a lot of persuasions my friend Lucy agreed to join me.
-We decided for the classic ascent from Litochoro village through the Enipea valley to the summits and back to Prionia.
+Finally this year, after a lot of persuasion my friend Lucy agreed to join me.
+We decided for the classic ascent from Litochoro village through the Enipea valley to the summit and back to Prionia.
 It was a two-day hike and we spend the night at the Refuge A about half way between Prionia and the summits.

 We took the midnight train from Athens to Thessaloniki and got off at Kateriny.
 In Kateriny we changed for a bus and arrived at Litochoro at around 7 o’clock in the morning.
 This seemed like a great plan saving us time but in reality, it was a big mistake.

 The train was packed and even though we booked our seats we didn’t get much sleep during the six-hour journey.
 We arrived at Litochoro exhausted but enthusiastic seeing the magnificent mountain for the first time.

 Drinking our morning coffee on the pretty central square of Litochoro we had a decision to make.
 Either we could take a taxi to the car park at Prionia for about 25 euros.
 Then we would continue the 2 – 3 hour hike to the Refuge A where we booked accommodation for the night.
 Or we could save money for the taxi and walk the whole way through the beautiful Enipeas Canyon.